-- (a) A proposed alteration to a generating system under NER must include the Applicant's proposed SSRS or an election to pay the system strength charge (SSC) 'where relevant'.
-This is taken to refer to the criterion in NER 5.3.9(a)(2), i.e. 'in AEMO's reasonable opinion, [the alteration will] have a general system strength impact'. - (b) Given this criterion, the Applicant or the Connecting NSP must request AEMO's opinion on the potential impact of a proposed generating system alteration before making any formal submission under NER 5.3.9(b).
+- (a) A proposed alteration to a generating system or integrated resource system under NER 5.3.9 must include the Applicant's proposed SSRS or an election to pay the system strength charge (SSC) 'where relevant'.
+This is taken to refer to the criterion in NER 5.3.9(a)(1)(ii) or NER 5.3.9(a)(2)(ii) (as applicable), i.e. 'in AEMO's reasonable opinion, [the alteration will] have a general system strength impact'. - (b) Given this criterion, the Applicant or the Connecting NSP must request AEMO's opinion on the potential impact of a proposed generating system or integrated resource system alteration before making any formal submission under NER 5.3.9(b). - (c) If in AEMO's opinion the proposed alteration will have a general system strength impact, a Preliminary Assessment should be requested to inform the Applicant's submission under NER 5.3.9(b) of a proposed SSRS or election to pay the SSC. - (d) If in AEMO's opinion the proposed alteration will not have a general system strength impact, the alteration is not a 4.6.6 Connection.